 M.F.A.
 Program in Art

-A Master of Fine Arts (M.F.A.) in Art degree is offered in ceramics, digital media, graphics, painting, and sculpture.
+The Department of Art offers a Master of Fine Arts (M.F.A.) in Art degree is offered in ceramics, digital media, printmaking, graphics, painting, and sculpture.
 This program is intended for students who have demonstrated ability for independent work of high quality in one of the four fields.

 - Bachelor's degree (or its equivalent) from an accredited college or university.